WebDev9000/extra-network-browser/README.md

 `anotherlora, \(awesome:1.4\), anotherkeyword <lora:nother-lora_v1_johndoe [anotherlora, (awesome:1.4}] [anotherkeyword] (RevAnimated) {1.0} #style:1.0>`

 Note the ( )'s properly escaped and ©️ replaced by : (because : can't be in a filename).
-I've found this very useful when dealing with keywords that have suggeted weights.
+I've found this very useful when dealing with keywords that have suggested weights.

 Without a weight or range, it will default to :1.0.